skovy/skovy.dev/content/blog/tools-for-evolving-a-design-system/index.md

 Often, the existing patterns can't be updated mechanically as in the previous example.
 Instead, they need to be updated manually.
-Often, this migration is too much work to do all at once so it needs to be migrated over time.
+Often, this migration is too much work to do all at once upfront so it needs to be migrated over time.
 However, it can be easy to forget when working on some feature to also update the legacy pattern to instead use the new component or prop.
 How can we encourage these patterns to be updated over time?